I grew up in Kent, the Garden of England with a dog, a cat, three brothers and two hardworking parents.

 I had long chats with potential customers, who agreed to try my food, and to my delight, the website almost immediately sold out of our first production of LUNA & me dinners.
 It turned out that I wasn’t the only person who was obsessed with their dogs.

 Today, LUNA & me remains a family-owned company, run by foodies with a true passion for pets.
 Every year we produce tonnes of dog & cat food and treats, all of it natural, made only from locally sourced whole food ingredients.
-Our DEFRA registration confirms that we comply with strict regulations, and our All About Dog Food verification confirms that we’re the first and only UK pet food manufacturer to be awarded 5/5 for every product we make.
+Our DEFRA registration confirms that we comply with strict regulations, and our All About Dog Food verification confirms that we’re the highest rated pet food in the UK and the only UK pet food manufacturer to be awarded 99% for every product we make.